-To learn more about NHS and what they have to offer, please visit their website, or call (212) 519-2500 and request to speak with a program coordinator.
+To learn more about NHS and what they have to offer, please visit the NHS website, or call 212-519-2500 and request to speak with a program coordinator.
 NHS also has an office located at 1650 Amsterdam Avenue where you can schedule an appointment.

 In addition to NHS, the Urban Homesteading Assistance Board (UHAB) will continue to provide free classroom training sessions.
-For more information, please visit their website.
+For more information, please visit the UHAB website.

 In 2015, HPD launched new TIL programmatic policies and Corrective Action Plans (CAPs) to enforce and clarify HPD’s expectations for Tenant Associations and empower them to be successful.
 Tenant Associations are expected to comply with the following baseline compliance requirements:

 Any Tenant Association not in compliance with any one or more requirements noted above is subject to a six-month corrective action period.
 HPD will issue a detailed Corrective Action Plan (CAP) to non-compliant Tenant Associations.
 The CAP will outline the steps necessary to be compliant.
 Throughout this period, the TA’s are notified in writing as their CAP’s are monitored and updated.
 Tenant Associations are encouraged to contact their building coordinator to discuss the baseline compliance requirements.